 Any savings will vary depending on the age of the air conditioner, but typically, getting a new air conditioner takes strategic advantage of the technological innovations made that make heating and cooling equipment more efficient.

-Of course, newer, energy efficient air conditioners may help take a chunk out of your energy bill, but don’t lessen the importance of routine air conditioner service.
+Of course, newer, energy efficient air conditioners may help take a chunk out of your energy costs, but don’t lessen the importance of routine air conditioner service.
 Hogan and Dan DiClerico, senior editor of Consumer Reports also note that cleaning and changing air filters can drastically improve the performance of your air conditioner.

 - Add insulation to your attic